onap/policy-parent/README.md

 CSITs are stored in the `policy/docker` repo for all components (except clamp, which are stored in clamp repo).

 Run the full CSIT suite to verify nothing is broken end-to-end.
-Create a `run-all-csits.sh` script in the aggregator root:
+Create a `run-all-csits.sh` script in the policy directory:

 ```bash
 #!/bin/bash